appleple/lang-select/README.md

 [![GitHub license](https://img.shields.io/badge/license-MIT-brightgreen.svg)](https://raw.githubusercontent.com/appleple/document-outliner/master/LICENSE)

-A utility to suggest page transition when visitor is browsing the site written in not visitor's first language.
+A utility to suggest page transition when a visitor is browsing the site written in not his/her first language.

 ## Usage
 ```html